soohyunkim/ArmadilloWonderland/README.md

 # ArmadilloWonderland
-Creative computer graphics project in THREE.js with an armadillo
+My creative outlet using THREE.js and an armadillo object.